Nico Müller: 2023–24 season

 Müller was retained by ABT CUPRA for the 2023–24 season, partnering a new teammate, former Formula E champion Lucas di Grassi.
 Following four scoreless races, the Swiss driver finished seventh at the inaugural Tokyo ePrix.
 At the next weekend in Misano, Müller took home ABT's best result since the team's return to Formula E with a fourth place, losing out on a podium to Nick Cassidy by less than a tenth of a second in the second race.

 During the break between the Diriyah and São Paulo events, Müller tested for the Porsche Formula E Team.

 Müller left ABT Cupra at the end of the season.

 Andretti (2024–2025)

 2024–25 season

-Müller joined the Andretti Formula E team for the 2024–25 Formula E World Championship, partnering Season 9 Champion Jake Dennis at the American outfit, driving the Andretti Porsche 99X Electric.
+Müller joined the Andretti Formula E Team for the 2024–25 Formula E World Championship, partnering Season 9 Champion Jake Dennis at the American outfit, driving the Andretti Porsche 99X Electric.
 After finishing 15th in the standings with 48 points and a highest finish of fourth, he announced his departure from the team.

 Porsche (2025–)

+2025–26 season

 After António Félix da Costa joined Jaguar Racing, Porsche signed Müller to compete alongside Pascal Wehrlein for the 2025–26 season.
+In the Miami race, he was collected his first pole position.